-WPCN has gain much attention since it is firstly introduced in [15], [16].
-Then, many researches utilize various techniques to improve the data transmission quality or reliability, e.g., beamforming strategies [17], [18], network design [19], [20], MAC control schemes [21], [22], cooperative strategies [23], [24].
-Considering 3D space, UAVs are employed as the wireless power transfer base stations, and the related joint resource allocation and trajectory plan are investigated [10], [25].
+WPCN has gain much attention since it is first introduced in [15] and [16].
+Then, many researches utilize various techniques to improve the data transmission quality or reliability, e.g., beamforming strategies [17], [18], network design [19], [20], MAC control schemes [21], [22], and cooperative strategies [23], [24].
+Considering 3-D space, UAVs are employed as the wireless power transfer base stations, and the related joint resource allocation and trajectory plan are investigated [10], [25].
 Recently, some passive devices in WPCN are designed to provide localization services, e.g., using backscatter communications [26] or converting the harvested energy into UWB signals [27].
-Pannuto et al. proposed a UWB based backscatter device which can achieve 30 cm localization accuracy [28].
-Fantuzzi et al. proposed circuit designs to convert the UHF microwave into UWB signals and provide TDOA ranging [29]-[31].
+Pannuto et al. [28] proposed a UWB-based backscatter device, which can achieve 30-cm localization accuracy.
+Fantuzzi et al. [29]-[31] proposed circuit designs to convert the UHF microwave into UWB signals and provide TDOA ranging.

 In addition to hardware design, communication strategies and localization methods in WPCNs are also exploited, especially in WSN area.
-El et al. proposed a hop count method to estimate the node positions in energy harvested WSN [32].
-Chang et al. introduced a passive WSN, in which the node was activated by the RF power, and angle division and grid division methods were developed with adapting the RF propagation directions to derive the node positions [33].
-Belo et al. used an antenna array to estimate single node location based on RSS value [34].
-Aziz et al. introduced a batteryless IoT node with two antennas, and employed 64 antenna array to simultaneously provide wireless power and track the node [35].
+El Assaf et al. [32] proposed a hop count method to estimate the node positions in energy harvested WSN.
+Chang et al. [33] introduced a passive WSN, in which the node was activated by the RF power, and angle division and grid division methods were developed with adapting the RF propagation directions to derive the node positions.
+Belo et al. [34] used an antenna arrays to estimate single-node location based on RSS value.
+Aziz et al. [35] introduced a batteryless IoT node with two antennas, and employed 64 antenna array to simultaneously provide wireless power and track the node.
 In [36], the batteryless anchors are introduced and power allocation schemes for single target tracking are proposed to improve the system performance.
-Although some localization algorithms are investigated in WPCN, these methods are only applicable for single node or target, which is difficult to implement in large scale network.
+Although some localization algorithms are investigated in WPCN, these methods are only applicable for single node or target, which is difficult to implement in the large-scale network.